mug4z/SomeFunctionalCode/README.md

 # SomeFunctionalCode

 A little personal project.
-The goal of it is to learn the functional paradigme and by extension haskell.
+The goal of it is to learn the functional paradigm and by extension haskell.